-Risk driver Description Potential impact Timefra me Direct / Indire ct Likelihoo d Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt Reputati Risk of negative impacts on reputation could pose a threat to the chemical, agricultural, food and beverage and explosives and services sector as a whole due to increased public awareness of climate change and the increased focus on what the industryis Reduced demand for goods/servic es 3 to 6 years Direct Unlikely Low- medium By not taking carbon liability into consideration when carrying out long-term planning, there is a potential risk that the financial viability of projects would not be as attractive as thought.
-This would also affect the sustainabilit The climate change strategy is the first step in identifying the risks and opportunities associated with climate change.
-In doing so, AECI will be in a position to better understand the financial effects of climate change thereby enabling the Group to incorporate The costs of carbon assessments, efficiency assessments and implementati on of projects amounted to approximatel y R 6 million.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Risk of negative impacts on reputation could pose a threat to the chemical, agricultural, food and beverage and explosives and services sector as a whole due to increased public awareness of climate change and the increased focus on what the industry is doing in response to climate change.
+Reduced demand for goods/services 3 to 6 years Direct Unlikely Low- medium By not taking carbon liability into consideration when carrying out long-term planning, there is a potential risk that the financial viability of projects would not be as attractive as thought.
+This would also affect the sustainability of projects.
+The same is true if weather projections are not considered for particular areas.
+This could affect the financial viability of a project.
+The financial effects of a lack of long term planning have not been quantified.
+The climate change strategy is the first step in identifying the risks and opportunities associated with climate change.
+In doing so, AECI will be in a position to better understand the financial effects of climate change thereby enabling the Group to incorporate carbon liability into future planning.
+The Green Gauge programme to reduce energy, water and waste was initiated in 2011 to identify opportunities and set targets relating to these areas.
+Many of the initiatives were directly linked to a saving The costs of carbon assessments, efficiency assessments and implementation of projects amounted to approximately R 6 million.